mhutch/mhutch.github.io/_posts/2009-05-05-monodevelop-mac-preview-builds.md

 To do much of this, I had to build a large set of Carbon P/Invoke signatures and wrappers, and getting these right took some time.
 It seems to me that this could be the basis of a "Mac Bridge" in the style of the <a href="http://code.msdn.microsoft.com/VistaBridge">Vista Bridge</a>.
 Having such managed wrappers would make it easier for developers to make their apps integrate more closely with the unique aspects of various platforms.

 This work will be released in MonoDevelop 2.2.
 Right now it's not finished, and is very much an alpha.
 However, since it's already a substantial improvement for Mac users, I am making available a Mac preview build.
-This is a <em>trunk build</em> that has undergone no QA testing.
+This is a _trunk build_ that has undergone no QA testing.
 I simply update it whenever I feel that trunk is usable and bugfixes or improvements have been made since the previous build. <strong>Use at your own risk</strong>.
 I have already listed a number of <a href="http://monodevelop.com/Developers/Mac_Support#Known_Issues">known issues</a>.

 Download it from the <a href="http://monodevelop.com/Download/Mac_Preview">Mac Preview</a> page on the MonoDevelop website.